CasTruyers/cppProject/evaluation.md

 - useful and correct encapsulation (explain why)
 - useful getters and setters for member variables
 - useful and correct object composition (explain why) -> "Snake \*snake = nullptr" in Game class;
-- a nice extra that you think that should deserve grading (stuff you put time in and is not rewarded by an item above) -> making .exe?